Outside Professional Work for Compensation (Form 1460)

 - Deeper Involvement refers to a relationship with an entity for which you are requesting approval to work that extends beyond the work itself.
 Examples include, but are not limited to, extensive and long-term consulting with a for-profit entity, ownership of a for-profit entity, a line-management position with a for-profit entity or other involvement in its day-to-day operations, a key continuing role in the scientific or technical effort of a for-profit entity, and providing assistance to a for-profit entity in the development or commercialization of an idea involving your expertise or technology that you have developed.
 Outside work with deeper involvement usually requires more extensive review and the implementation of a plan to manage resulting conflict.

-- What if my proposed outside work will amount to more outside work days than I am allowed under the policy?
+- What if my proposed outside work will amount to more outside work days than I am eligible for under the policy?

 - What is usually not allowed?